adz-313/adz-313/README.md

 # Hi there 👋.
 Welcome to my GitHub profile. 😄

 ## About me
-I am Aditya Sawant, an undergraduate student at Pune Institute of Computer Technology.
+Hi, I am Aditya, an undergraduate student at Pune Institute of Computer Technology.
 I like to develop full stack web applications.
 I'm also interested in machine learning and a competitive programming.
 Here, you can find my side projects as well as my practice codes.
 I've pinned some of the cool looking ones to save you some time.

 ## Languages I use